tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 We don't currently have evidence about what the upper-limit of nodes that Tendermint's P2P stack can scale to.

-We need to more concretely understand the source of issue and determine what layer is causing a problem.
+We need to more concretely understand the source of issues and determine what layer is causing a problem.
 It's possible that the P2P layer, in the absence of any reactors sending data, is perfectly capable of managing thousands of peer connections.
 For a reasonable networking and application setup, thousands of connections should not present any